Peanut Butter Stamp Cookie

 January 21, 2017

 Peanut Butter Stamp Cookies: As early as the Aztecs, peanuts were roasted and crushed into paste for medicinal ointments.
 Not until 1898 did cereal giant John Harvey Kellogg commercialize peanut butter as a food item.
 Early peanut butter was dense, so the cookie dough stood up to the rigours of rolling and stamping.
 The criss-cross fork mark didn’t appear in the peanut butter cookie until 1932, when the Schenectady Gazette published the idea.
 The following year, Pillsbury popularized the criss cross pattern, claiming that a flattened cookie helped it bake evenly.
-Heirloom cookie stamps even out the cookie too.
-Emboss the rolled dough in eye-catching designs.
+Heirloom cookie stamps will even out the cookie too.
+With them, you can emboss the rolled dough in eye-catching designs.

 Thanks to King Arthur Flour for this expert recipe.
 Here’s their original post.